Mesolatido/discord-js-bot-guide/coding-walkthroughs/events_and_handlers.md

 The objects available for each event are important: they're only available within these contexts.
 Calling `message` from the `serverNewMember` would not work - it's not in context. `bot` is always available within all its callbacks, of course.

 ## Errors, Warn and Debug messages

 Yes, bots fail sometimes.
-And yes, the library can too! (section in progress)
+And yes, the library can too!
+There's a little trick we can use, however, to prevent complete crashes sometimes: Capturing the `error` event.

+The following small bit of code (which can be anywhere in your file, such as right before bot.loginWithToken) will catch all output message from discord.js.
+This includes all errors, warning and debug messages.

 ```js
 bot.on('error', e => { log.error(e); });